HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Open layout living room, kitchen, gray sectional, Stonington Gray paint colour, rustic wood furniture, navy blue accents.
 Kylie M Interiors Edesign, online paint colour, design expert

-Paint Colour: Benjamin Moore Stonington Gray
+Benjamin Moore Stonington Gray

 • Coffee table: What a fabulous group of three and the perfect mini-vignette!

-• Sofa table: On the left side, the frame is the secondary piece as it’s shorter, not as visually strong and to the right of the plant.
-Add in the decorative wood bowl and we’ve got our decorative triangle!
+• Sofa table: On the left side, the frame is the secondary piece as it’s shorter, not as visually strong, and to the right of the plant.
+Add in the decorative wood bowl, and we’ve got our decorative triangle!

-In this next example, you’ll see that on the narrow black sofa table, only one item was needed (it has beach glass in it for interest).
+In this next example, you’ll see that only one item was needed on the narrow black sofa table (it has beach glass in it for interest).
 However, let’s look at the cabinet to the left of the fireplace…

 Sherwin Williams Collonade Gray in living room.
 Kylie M Interiors Edesign.
 Tv above electric fireplace with tile surround.
 Transitional style home decor - Copy

 • Even better, a plant in a slightly smaller pot would’ve looked good on the stack of books right where they are.
-I would then treat the left side as its own vignette area, with the lamp, a small framed picture just to the right of the lamp (approx 5×7 photo) and then the Google Home in front as our third (and necessary) item – sometimes function comes before fashion!
-That grouping would give us a nicely layered decorative triangle as well as some nice stacking on the right-hand side.
+I would then treat the left side as its own vignette area, with the lamp, a small framed picture just to the right of the lamp (approx 5×7 photo), and then the Google Home in front as our third (and necessary) item – sometimes function comes before fashion!
+That grouping would give us a nicely layered decorative triangle and some nice stacking on the right-hand side.
 To learn more about stacking, read this: How to Decorate a Bookshelf: 4 Easy Tips

-STEP 4 LAYER & STACK YOUR DECOR
+STEP 4: LAYER & STACK YOUR DECOR

 Let’s take another look at that photo from the beginning…